 Sightseeing – Keep it casual with comfortable, neutral-colored clothes or be a bit trendier with a sundress and sandals.
 Be respectful when visiting religious sites around South America, such as churches and cathedrals, by covering your shoulders and chest with a shawl or light sweater.
 Consider bringing a long skirt or maxi dress for these occasions, and avoid wearing anything too tight or short!

-5) DON’T BRING anything white: Wearing dark colored, patterned clothing will help disguise the fact that you haven’t done laundry since you landed in Iquitos three weeks ago.
+Wearing dark-colored, patterned clothing will help disguise the fact that you haven’t done laundry since you landed in Iquitos three weeks ago.
 You’ll be much better off leaving your white and light-colored clothing at home to avoid having it stained and ruined during your trip.

 FAQs about traveling in South America